ischisan/node-soap/Readme.md

 > A SOAP client and server for node.js.

+**This is a temporary fork from https://github.com/vpulim/node-soap (Author Vinay Pulim) with working MTOM and gzip compression support.**

 This module lets you connect to web services using SOAP.
 It also provides a server that allows you to run your own SOAP services.

 <!-- Run `npm run toc` to update below section -->